heorg/gitHubWorkshop/README.md

 Test repository
 Hey guys!
 Can you read this?
+yes

-Plaese corerct my erorors in this sentence!
-Then, subit a pull request!
+Plaese correct my erorors in this sentence!
+Then, sumbit a pull request!